jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

 	git config --global user.name "user-name"
 	git config --global user.email user-email@example.com

-The settings are stored in .gitconfig the current user folder, "\users\username\".
+The settings are stored in a file .gitconfig, that it's located in the current user folder, "\users\username\".
 This file looks like this:

 	[user]
 		name = user.name